Vanessa loves horror themed things and has located the best places to go if you really want the pants scared off you.

 What's It About?

-A group of young horror fans go searching for a film.
-The film is part urban myth, part legend.
+In the 2009 film The Hills Run Red, a group of young horror fans go searching for a film.
+The film is partly urban myth, part legend.
 All they know is that it mysteriously vanished years ago.

-As they get closer to finding the films origins, they are also one step closer to discovering the truth.
+As they get closer to finding the origins of the film, they are also one step closer to discovering the truth.

 Director: Dave Parker